Atelier (video game series): Common elements

 Alchemy is the distinguishing theme of the Atelier series.
 Players control the game's character, roaming the game world to collect objects to use in alchemy recipes to create new objects, including cooking ingredients, recovery items, tools, weapons, armor, and accessories.
 Synthesized objects are commonly required in order to create more powerful or potent objects through alchemy.
 Many of the games feature a method of transferring properties of one item from the recipe to the synthesized item.
 Recipes also often allow the substitution of items, which can either lend better properties to the final synthesized item, or can lead to the character thinking of a completely new recipe.

 The games generally feature a turn-based combat system, in which the items made through alchemy come into play, either to boost the character's abilities, or for offensive, defensive, or support items.

-The games' stories are typically light-hearted and humorous, often deriving conflict from a source other than an antagonist, and the player ends up with a large group of characters to explore the world with.
+The games' stories are typically light-hearted and humorous, bordering on iyashikei, with often deriving conflict from a source other than an antagonist, and the player ends up with a large group of characters to explore the world with.

 In many earlier games in the series, the player are given a limited amount of in-game days to accomplish one or more main objectives and actions like gathering items, traveling or synthesizing spend a portion of that time.
 Failure to accomplish the game's main tasks in time may cause the game to end abruptly or lead to a bad ending, though these time limits tend to be rather lenient.
 The first entry in the "Mysterious" Atelier subseries Atelier Sophie does away with the time limit system, but the second entry Atelier Firis has a time limit for completing the game's first major story objective, after which players can play at their leisure.
 The third entry in the Mysterious subseries, Atelier Lydie & Suelle, only briefly included a time limit for one objective in the middle of the game.
-Starting from Atelier Lulua, the time limit system was completely removed from following main installments of the series.
+Starting from Atelier Lulua, the time limit system was completely removed from following main installments of the series, with future remakes such as that of Atelier Marie making time limits an optional, pre-game "difficulty" setting that can be activated or removed entirely.

 Games

-There have been 27 main games in the Atelier franchise which are subdivided into 10 sub-series.
-There are three games in the Salburg series, two games in Gramnad series, three games in the Iris series, two games in the Mana-Khemia series, four games in the Arland series, three games in the Dusk series, four games in the Mysterious series, three games in the Secret series, and one entry in the ongoing Envisioned series.
-The 25th main game is a mobile game crossover that does not belong to any specific sub-series.
+There have been 28 main games in the Atelier franchise, which are subdivided into 10 sub-series, each usually connected by a single keyword in their titles.
+There are three games in the Salburg series, two games in Gramnad series, three games in the Iris series, two games in the Mana-Khemia series, four games in the Arland series, three games in the Dusk series, four games in the Mysterious series, three games in the Secret series, one entry in the ongoing Memories series, and two entries in the Resleriana series, although Forgotten Alchemy & the Liberator of Polar Night is a mobile gacha game crossover.